24 Hours to Live: Plot

 Keith testifies against Red Mountain, revealing they experimented on over 70 civilians to develop the resurrection procedure and forced him to dispose of the bodies.
 Just after he testifies, Jim snipes several guards from a clocktower and Red Mountain assaults the building.
 Lin and Keith escape when Travis arrives to help, knowing Red Mountain betrayed him.
 During the chase, Keith is killed, but he managed to get the camera's memory card before they left.
 Travis entrusts the card to Lin, but Jim calls to inform them that they have taken her son in exchange for the card.
 Travis decides to help her retrieve him and collects guns and explosives from a safe house.

 They travel to the village where the civilians Red Mountain experimented on lived and enlist their help in avenging them.
 Travis knows prisoner transport protocol; they corner and ambush the convoy and get the boy back.
 Travis tells Lin to get the testimony to the authorities and decides to spend his last half hour alive delaying Red Mountain from pursuing her.
 He forces a surviving Red Mountain agent to drive him to base claiming he is the prisoner; when he arrives he kills several guards and drives the car into the building.
 He detonates the car and assaults the office where Jim and the Red Mountain leader, Wetzler, are holed up.
 After killing all the agents in the room, Wetzler tries to goad Travis into killing Jim, who knew that Wetzler ordered his wife and son killed in an attempt to keep him from quitting the company.
 Though angered, Travis feels remorse for all the killing he's done and lets Jim live.
 Jim then approaches Wetzler to kill him as police arrive.
-Though they warn him not to shoot, he shoots Wetzler and is killed himself.
+Though they warn him not to shoot, he shoots Wetzler and is killed by the police.